 More on Immigration

-Today Congresswoman Jan Schakowsky, a Chief Deputy Whip, released the following statement on the Trump Administration’s announced changes to the Public Charge Rule:
+WASHINGTON– Today, Congresswoman Jan Schakowsky, a Senior Chief Deputy Whip, released the following statement: